shalbhav/python/anagram/README.md

 [654 rows x 1 columns]

 ```
+As expected 'er', 'on', 'in' are some of the bi-grams frequently occurring.

 ## Frequency of occurrence of the Alphabet
 Let's find the frequency of occurrence of each alphabet in the english dictionary file we are using.